Search the Azure Purview Data Catalog

 Search the catalog for assets

 Enter in keywords that help identify your asset such as its name, data type, classifications, and glossary terms.
-As you enter in keywords relating to your desired asset, Azure Purview displays suggestions on what to search and potential asset matches.
+As you enter in search keywords, Purview dynamically suggests assets and searches that may fit your needs.
 To complete your search, click on "View search results" or press "Enter".